lucee/lucee-docs/docs/04.guides/08.lucee-5/14.unquoted-arguments/page.md

 ---
 title: Handling unquoted arguments as variables
 id: lucee-5-unquoted-arguments
+menuTitle: Unquoted arguments
 ---

-#Handle unquoted tag attribute values as strings#
+##Handle unquoted tag attribute values as strings##
 Unquoted values for tag attributes are handled as strings by default, however with Lucee 5 there is now a setting in the Administrator (under Settings - Language/Compiler) where you can select to handle these values as variables instead.

 Take this example: